day8/re-frame/README.md

 Good news.
-If you've read this far, your insiders T-shirt will be arriving soon - it will feature turtles, [xkcd](http://xkcd.com/1416/) and something indicating "data all the way down".
+If you've read this far, your insiders T-shirt will be arriving soon - it will feature turtles, [xkcd](http://xkcd.com/1416/) and something about "data all the way down".
 But we're still working on the hilarious caption bit.
 Open a repo issue with a suggestion.